 A full guardian of a minor has the same powers and responsibilities toward a child as does a custodial parent except that the guardian is not obligated to support the child with personal funds and is not liable to third parties for the acts of the minor. ( MCL 700.5215)

 Any person interested in the welfare of a minor, or the minor himself/herself if 14 years old or older, may petition the court for the appointment of a full guardian for a minor. ( MCL 700.5204) File a case using the form Petition for Appointment of Guardian of Minor (PC 651).
-There is a $150 filing fee that must be paid when the petition is filed.
+There is a $175 filing fee that must be paid when the petition is filed.
 The Probate Court accepts payment by cash, check or money order.
 The Probate Court does not accept payment by credit or debit card.
+Please read How to File a Minor Guardianship Petition.

 The petitioner must give notice of the time and place of the